barrymcandrews/aurora-server/README.md

 ```

 #### Managing Presets
 When setting the lights to a color or pattern you create a "preset" on the server.
 Presets are handled as [CRUD resources](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) at the endpoint `/api/v2/presets`.
+Each preset contains a list of channels that the preset will be applied to, and a payload specifing how the preset should be displayed.

 To get a list of all running presets on the server make a `GET` request to `/api/v2/presets`.